 What is the time commitment for PGCourse?

-Students will meet for 90 minutes twice a week.
-Students will have weekly reflections.
-During the last 6 weeks of the course, students will work in small groups to develop a personal Climate Action Project.
-There will be optional opportunities outside of class time for further collaboration, discussion, community building, and learning.
+Students will meet for 90 minutes on Monday and Saturday from 7am – 8:30am Pacific time.
+Students will have homework weekly.
+During the last 6 weeks of the course, students will work in small groups to develop a Climate Action Project as a culminating project with a pool of up to $20,000 in funding to be shared following project presentation.
+There will be optional opportunities outside of class time for further collaboration, discussion, growth, and learning.

 What is the format of the classes?

 Each class provides learning opportunities inspiring students to engage with a variety of environmental topics.
 The class experiences will offer panel discussions, conversations with esteemed academics and leaders, Q&A sessions, small group breakouts, workshops, project based learning opportunities, peer discussions, student led activities, and more.

 Instructors include educators and professors, academic researchers, environmental experts, youth climate activists, professionals, policy makers and more.
 Students will also learn peer to peer and gain new perspectives through small group discussions and collaborative projects.
 The Course will be led by facilitators and teaching assistants to guide participants through their 15-week journey.

 PGCourse is not officially recognized as an academic course in the United States.
 It is intended to function as a learning opportunity and independent study during its first year of implementation.
 We recommend that students partner with a faculty advisor, who can assist with acquiring academic credit from a college/university for completing the Course.

 How can professors and students promote PGCourse on their campus?

 Please share these flyers on campus and encourage students to apply for PGCourse.
 Flyer A and Flyer B.